 Bumbleride Era Review

 The brand has presented final version of Era at Kind + Jugend tradeshow in Cologne in September 2018.
-What’s really awesome is that you can already preorder your Era (shipping should start in early August).
-I gathered all important details to give you a full and detailed review of the new Bumbleride Era stroller with reversible seat.
+What’s really awesome is that you can already purchase it, as it has hit the stores a few weeks ago.
+I’ve gathered all important information to give you a full and detailed review of the new Bumbleride Era stroller with reversible seat.

 Generally speaking this stroller is very similar to old Indie 4 (with 4 wheels), but the main difference is the reversible seat.